National Seahorse Experts & Ambassadors

 Marine Conservation project based on the island of Koh Sdach on the West coast of Cambodia.
 Working with local community and fishermen to reduce plastic and other waste entering the waterways here and reducing damage to the reef from discarded fishing nets.
 Our main focus is on the seahorses but we are also studying the local reefs, fishes and endangered species including seahorses and sea turtles.
 We love seahorses and would like to see them flourish in this area! for more information, follow the link.

 I am a senior engineer at Shenzhen Institute, Guangdong Ocean University.
 I'm also the Coordinator of Reef Check in Mainland China.
-I have working in marine conservation for 11 years, with a specific focus on coral reefs.
+I have worked in marine conservation for 11 years, with a specific focus on coral reefs.
 I'm familiar with China's coastal ecosystems and keen on marine ecological research.
 Through this position, I wish to engage more people in China to care about seahorses and understand their importance to marine ecosystems such as coral reefs.

 Co-founder of Divist Club (Beijing), PADI Dive Instructor.
 Seahorses are perhaps the most invisible marine species, but they are actually the saddle horse of Poseidon in Greek mythology.
 Because of the changeable color and the cuteness, seahorses are involved in aquarium trade.
 Moreover, they are heavily used for traditional medicines.
 These demands partially led them to be overfished to the brink of extinction.
 Given this status, seahorses are the National Second-Class Protected Animals, protected by Chinese Wildlife Protection Act and Penal Code.
 However, this fact is rarely known among Chinese people.
 I am willing to participate in the protection of seahorses in China with my best efforts.